leevisin/Gym-System/README.md

 - Enter `javac -cp Requirements/junit-platform-console-standalone-1.7.1.jar *.java` in the command line

 ## Run
+- Open the cmd command line (Press `Win + R`, and input cmd, then press Enter)
+- Enter the location of the file (By using command `cd` )
 - Enter `java Login` in the command line to run the code

 ![Login](Requirements/Login.png)

-- After Register and Login in, you enter Main Menu
+- After Login in, you enter Main Menu

 ![Login](Requirements/MainMenu.png)